OvatoToken/Ovato/README.md

 ## How to Get Ovato
 - **Start With A Basic Wallet:**
-    Get some money from the person who introduced you to Ovato an experience firsthand how easy and secure the alternative can be.
+    Receive some tokens from the person who introduced you to Ovato and experience firsthand how easy and secure the platform is.

-  **Get Premium Earn on Everything!**
+  **Get Premium Earn on Everything: **
-    Build a business and earn on multiple streams of income on all of your networks actions.
-Then sell it right inside and in an NFT
+    Build a business and earn multiple streams of revenue on all of your networks actions like buying or selling NFTs, and doing Ovato transactions.

-  **Join the Movement - The DAO**
+  **Join the Movement - The DAO: **
-    Discover how you can join our community and help shape it while doing good play with real donations that local communities
+    Discover how you can join our community and help shape it while doing charity to your local community transparently.
 - Available on **p2pb2b, Lbank**

 ## Tokenomics